The Jew of Malta: The Merchant of Venice

 Some critics have suggested that the play directly influenced Marlowe's contemporary, William Shakespeare, in the writing of his play The Merchant of Venice (written c.
 1596–99).
 James Shapiro notes that both The Merchant of Venice and The Jew of Malta are works obsessed with the economics of their day, stemming from anxiety around new business practices in the theater, including the bonding of actors to companies.
 Such bonds would require actors to pay a hefty fee if they performed with other troupes or were otherwise unable to perform.
 In this way, greed becomes an allegory rather than a characteristic or stereotype.

 Others believe that the suggestion of imitation by Shakespeare of Marlowe is overblown, and that not only the two stories are very different, but the principal characters that are often compared, Shylock and Barabas, are themselves profoundly different.

 While critics debate whether or not The Jew of Malta was a direct influence, or merely a product of the contemporaneous society that they both were written in, it is noteworthy that Marlowe and Shakespeare were the only two English playwrights of their time to include a Jewish principal character in one of their plays.

 Biblical punishment

 At the end of the play, Barabas attempts to murder his erstwhile Turkish allies by tricking them into falling through a trap door into a hot cauldron in a pit.
 In the end, it is Barabas who falls into his own fiery pit and dies a violent death.
 The method by which Barabas dies has several specific Biblical overtones, and these connections have been acknowledged by scholars.
-In terms of the specifications for punishment dictated by the Old Testament, it matches the crime in Barabas' case: he is guilty of murder, fraud, and betrayal by a Jew.
+In terms of the specifications for punishment dictated by the Old Testament, it matches the crime in Barabas' case: he is guilty of murder, fraud, and betraying fellow Jews.
 Secondarily, there is a frequent use in Judaism of a device where a perpetrator is ensnared in his own trap.
 An example of this includes Haman, in the story of Purim, being hanged on the very gallows he intended for the Jews he wished to murder.